qiskit-community/qiskit-experiments/.github/ISSUE_TEMPLATE/NEW_EXPERIMENT.md

 ---
-name: "\U0001F41B Bug report"
+name: "\U0001F41B New experiment proposal"
-about: "Create a report to help us improve \U0001F914."
+about: "Proposal and workflow guideline for adding a new experiment \U0001F914."
 title: ''
-labels: bug
+labels: enhancement
 assignees: ''

 ---